-Lack of water leads to Level 1 Water Shortage Conditions at Lake Mead
+Lack of water leads to level 1 water shortage conditions at Lake Mead

 If you were planning on parking your RV along the shores of Lake Mead anytime soon, you’d better prepare for a hike to the water, too.

-On Monday, the Bureau of Reclamation declared a Level 1 Water Shortage Condition for Lake Mead.
-That’s the first time the lake has ever seen a Level 1 declaration, and it will lead to a series of water use cuts that take effect as early as 2022.
+On Monday, August 16th, the Bureau of Reclamation declared a Level 1 Water Shortage Condition for Lake Mead.
+That’s the first time the lake has ever seen a Level 1 declaration.
+It will lead to a series of water use cuts that take effect as early as 2022.

 Access to the lake is becoming difficult, with marinas servicing the Lake Mead National Recreation Area forced to move farther into the lake in order to launch watercraft.